ballerina-attic/gmail-spreadsheet-integration/README.md

     If you still have questions regarding <ProductName>, please contact us and we will get in touch with you right away !

-The product name is added to the first column and customer name and email address are added to the second and third columns of a Google Sheet.
+The product name, customer name and email address are added to the first, second and third columns of a Google Sheet.

 ![GMail-Spreadsheet Integration Overview](images/gmail_spreadsheet_integration.svg)

 You can use the Ballerina Google Spreadsheet connector to read the spreadsheet, iterate through the rows and pick up the product name, email address and name of each customer from the columns.
-Then you can use the GMail connector to simply add the name to the body of a standard-html-mail template and send the email to the relevant customer.
+Then you can use the GMail connector to simply add the name to the body of a html mail template and send the email to the relevant customer.

 ## <a name="pre-req"></a> Prerequisites